Story about my Brother, General Hieu

 On these drives, General Hieu initiated conversations covering wide-ranging subject matter: history of the area, political events in the U.S. with regard to the Vietnamese war, training and motivation of his young men, and possible futures of South Vietnam.

 General Hieu was a brave and able soldier; however, in these conversations he defined himself to me to be much more - a christian gentleman.

 Assuming Lai Khe base camp

-Besides conducting Dong Tien joint operations with US 1st Infantry Division General Hieu busied himself with moving his divisional headquarters to Lai Khe relinquished by the US 1st Infantry Division.
+Besides conducting Dong Tien joint operations with the US 1st Infantry Division, General Hieu busied himself with moving his divisional headquarters to Lai Khe relinquished by the US 1st Infantry Division.
 He performed this operation swiftly and was able to move his headquarters in on 02/ 27/1970, three weeks ahead of time.

-Ceremony of Lai Khe Base Camp Transfer
+The ceremony of Lai Khe Base Camp Transfer

 Watch video clip

 Upon assuming the command of 5th Infantry Division, my brother made a great impression on General McAuliffe in terms of his broad knowledge when the two discussed the topic of pacification program on September 1, 1969 :